 It is noted that JVET-AA0130 proposes a draft for merging CTC in range extensions

 It was reported by an expert that the HDR results from JVET-AA0194 had been cross-verified.
-It is suggested to include in an updated version of the AHG3 report.
+It was suggested to include this in an updated version of the AHG3 report.